Saturday, May 31, 2014

 ©miJoergens/Wikipedia

 The pretzel on the left looks bright; it must be one of Geiges' new additions.
 You are mistaken!
 Geiges had added missing glass windows and varnished them to fit the dirty originals.
-When in 1980 the Münster windows were cleaned, the restoring scientists were fascinated seeing the blaze of the Medieval originals as shown on the left-hand side.
+When the Münster windows were cleaned in 1980, the restoring scientists were fascinated by the blaze of the Medieval originals, as shown on the left-hand side.

 *